 There are many ways to measure success of an exhibit marketing program.
-But details about who attended the event and who your staff actually engaged in your exhibit is typically one of the most important measurements an event manager could provide.
+But details about who attended the event and who your staff actually engaged in your custom trade show exhibit is typically one of the most important measurements an event manager could provide.

 Hosting attendees who can directly benefit your company is a prerequisite to every other aspect of a marketing or customer event.
 If the right people are not present, the messaging and engagement activities you have created become meaningless.
 Therefore, performance measurements of your efficiency in targeting and creating compelling invitations that bring in the right customers and prospects are factors you will need to report results and determine how to make improvements in the future.